hlfshell/hlfshell/README.md

 Robotics and Cloud Software Engineer with a penchant for DIY tech projects.

-Projects currently focus on:

-* Robotics
-* Computer Vision
-* DIY Tech
-* Random Insane Ideas
+You may view my resume [here](https://github.com/hlfshell/resume).

 ---

 I hold a bachelor's degree in Robotics Engineering and am currently studying for a Masters in the same from WPI.
 I currently work as a Senior Software Engineer for [Osaro](https://osaro.com/)'s Infrastructure Team.
-You may view my resume [here](https://github.com/hlfshell/resume).

-# Suggested Repos

-...wherein you can look at some of my recent work to get an idea of the kind of projects I enjoy working on.
+For the past 5 years I have specialized in developing:

+* Edge robotic fleet data pipelines
+* Machine learning pipelines
+* Control, configuration, and fleet management systems for a global fleet of robots

 ---

-## Robotics
+# Robotics

 <p align="center">
 <a href="https://github.com/hlfshell/rbe550-project"><img width="500px" src="rbe550_final_project.gif"/></a>